- Lawyer, State Government

 In 1984, when he was 26, Abbott was struck by a falling tree limb while jogging and was partially paralyzed, requiring the use of a wheelchair.
-He sued the owner of the Houston property where the tree fell and won a tax-free settlement he has declined to divulge; a Houston plaintiff's lawyer told the San Antonio Express-News in 2002 that it was more than $10 million.
+He sued the owner of the Houston property where the tree fell and won a tax-free settlement; a Houston plaintiff's lawyer told the San Antonio Express-News in 2002 that it was more than $10 million.

 He was appointed to the Texas Supreme Court by then-Gov. George W. Bush in 1995.

 He was first elected attorney general in 2002, and was the longest-serving attorney general in state history before being elected governor in 2014.

 Abbott has earned income from West Services, a legal publisher, as the co-author of Texas Practice Guide: Business and Commercial Litigation.

 His private residence has been held as confidential by the Travis County Appraisal District (meaning it is not listed by the appraisal district, as is often the case with prosecutors and law enforcement).
 It was last valued in 2012 by the district at $895,500.
 The homes on either side of Abbott's range from $1.3 million to $2 million in value.

 Abbott, who settled a personal injury suit after the accident that paralyzed him, has championed tort reform, something his opponents in past attorney general campaigns have argued presents a conflict.
 Abbott has argued that the legal remedies available to him at the time are still available to plaintiffs today.

 Abbott has never been required to disclose how the money in his lawsuit settlement is invested.
 A spokeswoman told The Texas Tribune that "Abbott fully complies with all financial reporting requirements including the listing of investments on his annual personal financial statements."